 Paper is one of the key elements in your wedding invitation suite, and there are a few characteristics that differentiate papers from one another.

 Paper is available in a myriad of colors, but for most invitation orders you’ll be looking for something in the “white” family.

-I’ve selected two shades of white for Banter & Charm’s house paper: Fluorescent White (a crisp, brilliant white that glows) or Pearl White (a warmer, natural hue with warm undertones).
+I’ve selected two shades of white for Banter & Charm’s signature papers: Fluorescent White (a crisp, brilliant white that glows) or Pearl White (a warmer, natural hue with warm undertones).
 These white cotton papers are manufactured especially for letterpress and foil stamping.
 There are near identical versions of both papers available for flat printing.

 One of the most befuddling paper terms is the “weight” of the paper.
 This number (usually expressed in pounds – 110#, 118#, etc) refers to the weight of a stack of 500 pieces of that paper.
 So the higher the number, the heavier the paper.

 Flat printing, letterpress, and foil stamping are offered on 110# and 220#.
 The 220# papers are also called “double thick” or “2-Ply” because they are as thick as two pieces of 110# paper.
 Screen printing is available on a variety of paper weights, and the paper can be duplexed (two pieces of paper are laminated into a single sheet) to achieve an extra thick paper weight.

 When you run your fingers across a piece of paper you’ll notice immediately if it’s smooth or rough to the touch.
 While smooth papers are great for screen printing, I prefer a stock with a bit of texture to it for all other printing processes.
 The 100% cotton papers on the left have a soft, luxurious feel to them.
 This texture adds depth to flat print invitations and is perfect for showing off the impression from letterpress or foil stamping.
 The Stone and Blush Italian made papers have a distinct texture that adds a lavish feel.